jarviscanada/jarvis_data_eng_GozdeArslan/README.md

 ## Professional Experiences

 **Data Engineer Associate, Jarvis Consulting Group (2021 - present)**: Developed, tested, and maintained various software applications and architectures as Data Engineer.
-Improved experience with  Java, SQL, Linux, PostgreSQL,  Docker, and Maven by applying the Software Development Life Cycle principles.
+Improved experience with Java, SQL, Linux, PostgreSQL, Docker,and Maven by applying the Software Development Life Cycle principles.
 Used Git and Git Flow to manage the versions of each project effectively.
 Collaborated with developer team by an Agile/Scrum Framework.
 Attended daily scrum meetings and sprint retrospective meetings.
+Along with this, improved aptitudes on working on real-world projects, prioritizing the work tasks, and organizing by applying analytical thinking principles.

 **Project Data and Method Engineer, Jantsa Wheel Industry (2016 - 2018)**: Analyzed product data to create a new system automation project associated with production requirements.
 Using Excel formulas, tables, graphs, and macros, over 1500 products data were retrieved from ERP software into MS Excel to manage deviation and data regulations.
 Data components were used, product time measurements were taken, and statistical process control analysis was performed (SPC).
 On the based products, 70% of data variances were eliminated.
 Results and evaluations were presented to the project team as well as the managers, and an executive summary describing the values were written as required.
 Productivity was increased by 20%.